GilbN/Nostromo/Server/Docker/monitorr/readme.md

 # Custom CSS
 > This theme will mess with your Monitorr base theme.
 And it will hide the settings button.
-Goto /monitorr/settings.php for settings.
+Go to /monitorr/settings.php for settings.

 > It is created purely for use with Organizr.

 Add this in the custom css box: